JavierGarAgu/devops-project-v2/documentation/aws.md

 ![](./aws-images/6.png)

-If we try from our PC we will get timeout error
+If we try from our PC we get timeout error:

 ![](./aws-images/7.png)

 ## final v2

-Now the terraform infraestructure created is more complex, so lets analyze the terraform file for understand what we are creating
+Now the Terraform infrastructure is more complex, so let’s analyze the file to understand what we are creating.

-We are automatizating the installation of the binaries via rpm, but first we need to know how to create the installators
+We automate the installation of binaries via RPM.

-fpm is the builder that we are going to use, to use fpm to create RPM packages, you need to install several components:
+To create RPMs, we use FPM.

 ```bash
 sudo yum install nano -y